cjohansson/emacs-parser-generator/README.md

 (parser--set-grammar '((S A B C) (a b c) ((S (A B)) (A (B a) e) (B (C b) C) (C c e)) S))
 ```

+### e

+The symbol `'e` is hard-coded to be the empty symbol.
+The symbol is allowed in some grammars and not in others.

 ### Non-terminals

 A non-terminal is either a symbol or a string so `"A"` and `A` are equally valid.